leoloso/graphql-by-pop.com/docs/architecture/suppressing-n-plus-one-problem.md

-# Avoiding the N+1 Problem
+# Suppressing the N+1 Problem

-Let's learn how GraphQL by PoP avoids the "N+1 problem" already by architectural design.
+Let's learn how GraphQL by PoP completely avoids the "N+1 problem" already by architectural design.

 ## What is the "N+1 problem"